Quantitative measure equivalence between amenable groups: Følner tilings

 \subsection{Følner tiling sequences and orbit equivalence}

 \begin{definition} Let $\Gamma$ be an amenable group and $(F_k)$ be a sequence of finite subsets of $\Gamma$.
-We call $(F_k)$ a (left) \textbf{Følner tiling sequence} if the sequence of \emph{tiles} $(T_k)$ defined inductively by by $T_0=F_0$ and $T_{k+1}=T_kF_{k+1}$ satisfies the following conditions: \begin{enumerate}[(i)] \item (tiling condition) for all $k\in\N$, we can write $T_{k+1}$ as a \emph{disjoint} union:
+We call $(F_k)$ a (left) \textbf{Følner tiling sequence} if the sequence of \emph{tiles} $(T_k)$ defined inductively by by $T_0=F_0$ and $T_{k+1}=T_kF_{k+1}$ satisfies the following conditions: \begin{enumerate}[(i)] \item (tiling condition) for all $k\in\N$, $T_{k+1}$ is a \emph{disjoint} union:

-\item (Følner condition) $(T_k)$ is a left Følner sequence: for all $\gamma\in\Gamma$, $\displaystyle\lim_{k\to+\infty}\frac{\abs{\gamma T_k\setminus T_k}}{\abs{T_k}}= 0$. \end{enumerate} If in addition there exists a decreasing sequence of finite index subgroups $\Gamma_k$ such that the $F_k$'s are left coset representatives of $\Gamma_{k-1}$ modulo $\Gamma_k$, then we call $(F_k)$ a \textbf{profinite Følner tiling sequence} associated to $(\Gamma_k)$. \end{definition} \begin{remark} The first condition amounts to saying that every element of $T_k$ can uniquely be written as $f_0\cdots f_k$ where each $f_i$ belongs to $F_i$. \end{remark} \begin{remark} In some examples it will be more convenient to consider \emph{right} Følner tiling sequences $(F_k)$, i.e. sequences such that $(F_k\inv)$ is a left Følner tiling sequence.
+\item (Følner condition) $(T_k)$ is a left Følner sequence: for all $\gamma\in\Gamma$, $\displaystyle\lim_{k\to+\infty}\frac{\abs{\gamma T_k\setminus T_k}}{\abs{T_k}}= 0$. \end{enumerate} If in addition there exists a decreasing sequence of finite index subgroups $\Gamma_k$ such that each $F_k$ is a set of left coset representatives of $\Gamma_{k-1}$ modulo $\Gamma_k$, then we call $(F_k)$ a \textbf{profinite Følner tiling sequence} associated to $(\Gamma_k)$. \end{definition} \begin{remark} The first condition amounts to saying that every element of $T_k$ can uniquely be written as $f_0\cdots f_k$ where each $f_i$ belongs to $F_i$. \end{remark} \begin{remark} In some examples it will be more convenient to consider \emph{right} Følner tiling sequences $(F_k)$, i.e. sequences such that $(F_k\inv)$ is a left Følner tiling sequence.
 Nevertheless, every Følner tiling sequence will be a \emph{left} Følner tiling sequence unless specified otherwise. \end{remark}

 To every Følner tiling sequence $(F_k)$, we associate a measure-preserving $\Gamma$-action constructed as follows.
 We consider the standard Borel probability space $(X=\prod_k F_k,\mu)$, where each factor is equipped with the normalized counting measure, and $\mu$ is the product measure.
 Each element $x=(x_k)_{k\in\N}$ of $X$ defines a sequence $(g_k(x))_{k\in\N}$ of elements of $\Gamma$ given by